How are synthetic cannabinoids different from plant-derived ones?

 Examining synthetic cannabinoids and medical cannabis.

-• Targeting oxidative stress and inflammation can slow down diseases like Alzheimer's and Parkinson's.
+• Targeting oxidative stress and inflammation may support studies of neurobiological responses in conditions such as Alzheimer's and Parkinson's.

 How is CBD derived from hemp?